ajbajb/ARTTECH3135-spring2019/docs/_tutorials/02_loops.md

 ![a single red circle]({{ "/assets/images/singleRedCircle.png" | prepend: site.baseurl }}){:height="400px" width="400px"}

-and if i wanted to make another circle right next to the one i just drew, I might do something like this:
+and if i wanted to make another circle right next to the one I just drew, I might do something like this:
 ```javascript
 function draw() {